kadam-team/MultiModal-RAG/README.md

 * **PyMuPDF & pdfplumber:** Powerful libraries for advanced PDF parsing.
 * **Sentence-Transformers:** For generating high-quality embeddings.
 * **python-dotenv:** For managing environment variables securely.

+### 📖 Blog Post

+For a detailed write-up and explanation of this project, you can refer to the Medium blog post: [From Report to Reasoning: Building a RAG System with the IMF's WEO 2024](https://medium.com/@kadam.team/from-report-to-reasoning-building-a-rag-system-with-the-imfs-weo-2024-1c1a6bce0c29).